 After Simpson was cleared of the murder charges, the families of the two murder victims filed a civil suit against Simpson and won.
 The judge ruled that he was liable for the two deaths, and that he would have to pay $33.5 million to the families.
 According to multiple sources, he has hardly paid any of that sum to date.

 Meanwhile, in prison, Simpson has been amassing a sizable bankroll through the NFL's retirement program.
-If he is released in October, he will have free access to the $2.7 million worth of his pension that has accrued during his nine years in the Lovelock Correctional Center in Nevada.
+If he is released in October, he will have free access to a multi-million dollar pension that he funded many years ago.
+Today it's estimated that the pension is worth anywhere from $2.5 – $5 million.
+OJ also received $1700 per month from his NFL pension and another small pension from the Screen Actor's Guild.

 But here's the real kicker: Because of the America's Employee Retirement Income Security Act, the multiple millions that Simpson has accrued can't be touched by the families of the murder victims from the 1995 case.
 In other words, Simpson is free to keep the money!